Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Discussion

-{We also briefly comment on the relation between our approach and the classification scheme based on K theory~\cite{shiozaki2022atiyah,shiozaki2023atiyah}.
+We also briefly comment on the relation between our approach and the classification scheme based on K theory~\cite{shiozaki2022atiyah,shiozaki2023atiyah}.
 The number of $\Z$SRSIs and $\Z_n$SRSIs matches the group structure of the $E^2_{0,0}$ page in the real-space Atiyah–Hirzebruch spectral sequence introduced in Ref.~\cite{shiozaki2023atiyah}, where the equivalence classes are defined by adiabatic deformations of site-symmetry orbitals.
-Thus, the SRSIs provide a systematic way to compute this $E^2$-page, and our formulas for the SRSIs in Sec.~SVI of the SM~\cite{supple} give an explicit construction of the elements of the $E^2_{0,0}$ page that was not provided in earlier references.}
+Thus, the SRSIs provide a systematic way to compute this $E^2$-page, and our formulas for the SRSIs in SN 7A give an explicit construction of the elements of the $E^2_{0,0}$ page that was not provided in earlier references.

-{A further natural follow-up to our work would be the generalization of SRSIs to magnetic space groups~\cite{Watanabe18Magnetic,Ono21Magnetic,Bouhon21Magnetic,Elcoro21MagneticTQC}.
-As a concrete example, we analyzed the magnetic SG $F\bar{4}3c$ in Sec.~SIIIC of the SM~\cite{supple}, demonstrating that our formalism can be directly extended to magnetic systems.
+A further natural follow-up to our work would be the generalization of SRSIs to magnetic space groups~\cite{Watanabe18Magnetic,Ono21Magnetic,Bouhon21Magnetic,Elcoro21MagneticTQC}.
+As a concrete example, we analyzed the magnetic SG $F\bar{4}3c$ in SN 3C, demonstrating that our formalism can be directly extended to magnetic systems.
 More broadly, recent works based on K theory~\cite{wada2024general} suggest that magnetic SGs may host new types of adiabatic equivalences beyond those in nonmagnetic cases.
 Connecting these ideas with SRSIs may offer an interesting direction.
-It would also be interesting to develop an efficient algorithm for calculating the SRSIs from density functional theory, enabling high-throughput material searches based on SRSIs as well as the split EBR tables provided in Sec.~SVI of the SM~\cite{supple}.
-Since SRSIs do not distinguish between topologically distinct but stably equivalent (E)BRs with auxiliary trivial bands}, the derivation and characterization of fragile RSIs, which address these distinctions, represent an important avenue for future study. {Finally, additional research is required to definitively exclude the existence of large gauge transformations that could signify equivalences between split EBRs and a linear combination of EBRs.}
+It would also be interesting to develop an efficient algorithm for calculating the SRSIs from density functional theory, enabling high-throughput material searches based on SRSIs and SRSI-derived OAI indicators, as well as the split EBR tables provided in SN 7.
+Since SRSIs do not distinguish between topologically distinct but stably equivalent (E)BRs with auxiliary trivial bands, the derivation and characterization of fragile RSIs, which address these distinctions, represent an important avenue for future study.
+Finally, additional research is required to definitively exclude the existence of large gauge transformations that could signify equivalences between split EBRs and a linear combination of EBRs.